The biggest news from Samsung's Galaxy S10 event

 -

-Samsung showed off a few new accessories to pair with its phones, as well.
-The Galaxy Watch Active is a fitness-first smartwatch that includes blood pressure monitoring features, a stress tracker that gives users breathing exercises and other ways to relax when they're feeling overwhelmed and automatic workout detection.
+Samsung showed off a few new accessories to pair with its phones as well.
+The Galaxy Watch Active is a fitness-first smartwatch that includes blood-pressure-monitoring features, a stress tracker that gives users breathing exercises and other ways to relax when they're feeling overwhelmed, and automatic workout detection.
 It's also a little smaller and thinner than the existing Galaxy Watch, to make it more comfortable to wear during workouts.
 It'll sell for $199 and launch on March 8th alongside the Galaxy S10 series.

 -

-Samsung's latest wireless earbuds are the Galaxy Buds, and as the rumors predicted they can be charged up by placing the case on the back of the Galaxy S10.
+Samsung's latest wireless earbuds are the Galaxy Buds, and as the rumors predicted, they can be charged by placing the case on the back of the Galaxy S10.
 They otherwise look pretty similar to the older IconX earbuds, although they are 30 percent smaller.
 The Galaxy Buds cost $130 and go on sale March 8th -- but if you pre-order a Galaxy S10, you'll get a pair for free.

 Nathan Ingraham contributed to this report.